 Thinking about doubling up

 A guest bedroom with a trundle is worth considering if your children like to have sleepovers.
-Trundle beds or day beds are useful if you would rather keep your spare room free for other purposes.
+Trundle or day beds are useful if you would rather keep your spare room free for other purposes.

 The good news is that you do not have to choose comfort over style, nor style over comfort.
 The design of bed frames today allows you to enjoy both.
-When it comes to choosing a bed, the world really is your oyster.
+When it comes to choosing a bed, the world is your oyster.